 We need to ensure the communities where we live and work aren’t left behind.

 — CAMILLA DREJER, Managing Director, — Citizenship, Sustainability and Responsible Business, U.K. and Ireland

 Together with Resolution Foundation and Bethnal Green Ventures, Accenture is supporting start-ups that aim to solve big problems in the U.K.’s labour market.
 Read more.

 Coordinating production of medical ventilators

-Working with Rolls-Royce , as part of VentilatorChallengeUK, we helped supply medical ventilators urgently needed for the UK’s health service.
-Read more.
+Working with Rolls-Royce, as part of VentilatorChallengeUK to coordinate production of medical ventilators urgently needed for the U.K.’s health service.

 4. Accenture Development Partnerships

 Accenture’s way of working encourages and challenges us to confront big problems.
 Accenture Development Partnerships does that head-on, allowing our people to use their skills to improve millions of lives in the developing world.

 Together with our clients, NGOs, foundations and government financial institutions, our people work to bring us closer to achieving the United Nations’ Sustainable Development Goals.
 Since launching in 2003, Accenture has completed more than 1,900 projects in 97 countries across areas such as health, gender, education, financial inclusion, humanitarian response, agriculture, water and energy access.

 With the U.K. Department for International Development, Accenture researched inclusive business models serving economically marginalised populations.
 Read more.